 The best documentation and AI assistant for Mattermost teams

 Falconer is the best documentation and AI assistant for Mattermost teams.
-It runs as a native agent inside Mattermost, keeps documentation current by auto-updating from your code, and deploys self-hosted or fully air-gapped, so a security-first stack keeps its guarantees.
+It runs as a native agent inside Mattermost, keeps documentation current by auto-updating from your code, and deploys self-hosted in your own cloud account, so a security-first stack keeps its guarantees.
 Falconer is a knowledge agent for engineering teams that builds one knowledge graph across your docs, code, tickets, and chat, then answers questions, with citations, for both people and coding agents.

 That last part matters on Mattermost specifically.
 Most modern knowledge tools assume Slack and a hosted cloud model.
 Mattermost teams, especially engineering teams in regulated or security-first environments, need something that fits a self-hosted stack and still delivers great answers.
 Falconer is built for that.